nova-pkgs/python/Doc/c-api/intro.rst

 application may want to start over (make another call to :c:func:`Py_Initialize`) or the application is simply done with its  use of Python and wants to free memory allocated by Python.
-This can be accomplished by calling :c:func:`Py_FinalizeEx`.
+This can be accomplished by calling :c:func:`Py_Finalize`.
 The function :c:func:`Py_IsInitialized` returns true if Python is currently in the initialized state.
 More information about these functions is given in a later chapter.
-Notice that :c:func:`Py_FinalizeEx` does *not* free all memory allocated by the Python interpreter, e.g. memory allocated by extension modules currently cannot be released.
+Notice that :c:func:`Py_Finalize` does *not* free all memory allocated by the Python interpreter, e.g. memory allocated by extension modules currently cannot be released.